willholmeswastaken/dsa-challenges/blog-docusaurus/blog/2023-10-23-flatten-deeply-nested-array.md

 1. Add our n = 0 case to just return arr;
 2. Loop through the current array.
    1. When we find an item that is a number, push that number to our resulting array.
    2. When we find an array, recursively call flat and spread the results into our resulting array.
+It wont affect nested arrays if we build up any during our recursive calls that exceed the n depth.
+This is because the spread operator is just spreading the parts which aren't out of our n bounds.
 3. Return the resulting array.

 ## Key takeaways